hamon-in/lycaeum.in/_posts/2013-09-03-text_processing_in_unix.markdown

 I think these tools are not sufficiently advertised in the modern developer community and it's a loss for them.
 I'm planning to put together a [course that teaches these skills](http://nibrahim.net.in/2013/08/03/unix_command_line_course.html) which I'm going to hold in Bangalore later this year.
 You should sign up onto my [trainings list](https://lists.hcoop.net/listinfo/trainings) or follow me on [twitter](https://twitter.com/noufalibrahim) if you want to know when I'm ready.

-This course is also going to be a part of a larger bootcamp style thing which I'm doing under the Lycӕum banner so stay tuned.
+This course is also going to be a part of a larger boot camp style thing which I'm doing under the Lycӕum banner so stay tuned.